IndiHarsh/JobSearch/README.md

 5. Wait for review and merge approval.

 ## 📧 Contact
-For any queries or collaborations, reach out at `singhharsh381@gmail.com`.
+For any queries or collaborations, reach out at `singhharsh381@gmail.com` or `rudrapruthi@gmail.com`.

 ---
 ### 🚀 Happy Coding! 🎉